yuxuan-huang97/Image-processing-utils/README.md

 Specify the image to be converted with -f [image path]<br />
 or<br />
 Specify the directory containing all the images to be converted with -d [directory]<br />
-The output will be written to the same directory as this python script
+The output will be written to the same directory as the input images

 # png2jpg